A Roth IRA is an unassuming powerhouse that brings a lot to the investment table.

 We love working with families to build a comprehensive investment plan that combines high-level factors like risk preferences, time horizon, and goals and granular factors like allocations and tax-efficiency.

-If you’d like to talk more about an investment strategy that meets your needs, schedule a 15-minute call with our team.
+If you’d like to talk more about an investment strategy that meets your needs, give us a call to get started with our team.

 Advisory services are offered through Legacy Wealth Advisors, LLC dba Legacy Wealth Advisors, an Investment Advisor in the State of Michigan.
 The information contained herein should in no way be construed or interpreted as a solicitation to sell or offer to sell advisory services to any residents of any State other than the State of Michigan or where otherwise legally permitted.